2025-2026 Academic Catalog

 While they are enrolled and in good standing, the government provides tuition, fees, uniform allowance, book allowance, and a monthly stipend to scholarship students.
 Students complete Naval Science courses and participate in up to three summer training periods (known as Summer Cruise) of up to four weeks each.
 Upon graduation the midshipmen are commissioned with an obligation to serve on active duty for at least five years.

 Students enrolled in the NROTC College Program and in good standing may be nominated by the Commanding Officer/Professor of Naval Science for a limited number of two- and three-year scholarships awarded by the Naval Service Training Command (NSTC).
-If selected and found medically qualified, these students receive the same benefits and incur the same obligations as the Four-Year Scholarship Program.
+If selected and found medically qualified, these students receive the same benefits and incur the same obligations as the Four-Year Scholarship Program midshipmen.

-During NROTC enrollment, each midshipman will be required to pass semiannual physical fitness tests and to qualify as a swimmer before going on summer cruise.
+During NROTC enrollment, each midshipman will be required to pass semiannual physical fitness tests and to qualify as a Second-Class swimmer before going on summer cruise.

 The University, in conjunction with the Virginia Tech Corps of Cadets Alumni Association, is offering a scholarship to incoming freshmen who are enrolled in an ROTC program and become members of the Corps of Cadets.
 Contact the Virginia Tech Corps of Cadets for more information.